selcarmesan/Pawns-Board/docs/README.md

 A view takes in a game of pawns board, and while active, is able to represent the board and hands in some form, whether through a GUI or a simple textual view.

-The main class tests the functionality of the game.
-It runs a predetermined game of pawns board, playing each move with the game class and displaying using the view.
+The controller needs a model of the game, a view for the model, and a player that this controller controls the actions of.
+If the player is a machine, it will take the actions for them every turn based on that machine players' strategy.
+If the player is a human, the controller will listen for events through interaction with the GUI and make the according plays.

+The main class allows you to play a simple game after specifying in command-line the parameters for both of the players.

 ## Organization:
-All objects related to the model of the game can be found within the model package. \
+All objects related to the model of the game and observers can be found within the model package. \
-The class that reads from a file and converts it into a list of cards is in the controller package.\
+The controller for the game is found within the controller package, as well as the class that reads from a file and converts it into a list of cards.\
 The view package contains the available views for the model, a textual representation and a GUI.\
 The main class is placed in pawns board package outside of model and view.\
 The docs folder contains the default supplied deck config files.